jzhoujg/WiADN/README.md

-# Wi-AMAN: Asymmetrical Multi-task Attention Network for WiFi Sensing
+## WiADN: Asymmetrical Dual-Task AttentionNetwork for WiFi Sensing

+This repo is the code for paper "WiADN: Asymmetrical Dual-Task AttentionNetwork for WiFi Sensing".

 ---

-This repository is for paper Wi-AMAN.

----

-This work is implemented with Pytorch.
-If you have any problems, please contact me.

----

-# Updating...
+You can run code directly as:

+`python train.py --epochs==20 --awl_lr=0.05 --batch_size=32`